Last Updated on 15 December, 2020 by Veronica

 We continue on Route 15, leaving San Bernardino behind us, and we have to go through Cajon Pass.

-It is the mountain pass that allows you to cross the San Gabriel Mountains north of San Bernardino and allows you to reach the South of the Mojave Desert.
-The highest point of this pass is at 4000 feet, which are approximately 1200 meters.
+The mountain pass allows you to cross the San Gabriel Mountains (north of San Bernardino) and reach the South of the Mojave Desert.
+The highest point is at 4000 feet (approximately 1200 meters).

 Victorville, Roy Roger Museum

 In Victorville, Route 66 separates from I-15; while Route 66 passes through Helendale and Lenwood, Highway I-15 travels a little further east.
-Logically we go along Route 66.
+So logically, we go along Route 66.

 Barstow and House of the Desert